 Running the automation

-Navigate to your data tab and check one of the 'Generate PDF' checkboxes.
-After a few seconds, you should see a PDF appearing in your Attachment field.
+Go to your data and check one of the 'Generate PDF' checkboxes.
+After a few seconds, DocuPotion takes your reusable template, drops in the data from that record, and a nicely formatted PDF appears in your attachment field.

 Debugging issues with the automation

-Click on the run instance that caused the problem and view the execution log to see what caused the issue.
-In the example below, we changed the name of the 'Price' column in our 'Line Items' table to 'Price of Product'.
+If a PDF doesn't appear, the 'Automations' tab will tell you why.
+Open the automation, find the run marked 'Failed to run', click into the 'Run a script' step and open the execution log to see the error.
+In the example below, we'd changed the name of the 'Price' column in our 'Line Items' table, which broke the mapping.